jimmo/ncss-embedded/chapters/6-pull-up-and-down.md

 We don't!
 The point is *floating*, which means we can't tell what the voltage at the point will be.
 When something is supposed to be either "on" or "off", floating is the opposite of what we want, because we have no idea what it is.

-So what we do is use a resistor to *pull* the voltage to a known state when it would be floating.
+So what we do is use a resistor to *pull* the voltage to a known state when it isn't connected to anything.
 This is a pull **up** resistor circuit:

 ### pull up resistor image here